-Ecosystem effects on GOA Skates (evaluating level of concern for skate populations) Indicator Observation Interpretation Evaluation Prey availability or abundan ce trends Non-pandalid shrimp, other benthic organisms Trends are not currently measured directly, only short time series of food habits data exist for potential retrospective measurement Trends are not currently measured Unknown Unknown Sandlance, capelin, other forage fish directly, only short time series of food habits data exist for potential Unknown Unknown Commercial flatfish Increasing to steady populations currently at high biomass levels Adequate forage available for piscivorous skates No concern Pollock High population level in early 1980s declined to stable low level at present Currently a small component of skate diets, skate populations increased over same period No concern Predator population trends Steller sea lions Declined from 1960s, low but level recently Lower mortality on skates?
+Indicator Observation Interpretation Evaluation Prey availability or abundan ce trends Trends are not currently measured Non-pandalid shrimp, directly, only short time series of food l other benthic organisms habits data exist for potential retrospective measurement Unknown Unknown Trends are not currently measured Sandlance, capelin, directly, only short time series of food other forage fish habits data exist for potential retrospective measurement Unknown Unknown Commercial flatfish Increasing to steady populations Adequate forage available for currently at high biomass levels piscivorous skates No concern Pollock High population level in early 1980s Currently a small component of declined to stable low level at present No concern increased over same period Predator population trends Declined from 1960s, low but level Steller sea lions recently Lower mortality on skates?
 No concern Sharks Population trends unknown Unknown Unknown Possibly higher mortality on skates?
-But still a very small Sperm whales Populations recovering from whaling? proportion of mortality No concern Changes in habitat quality Skate habitat is only beginning to be described in detail.
+But still a very small Sperm whales Populations recovering from whaling proportion of mortality No concern Changes in habitat quality Skate habitat is only beginning to be described in detail.
 Adults appear adaptable and mobile in response to habitat changes.
-Eggs are limited to Benthic ranging from shallow shelf to deep slope, isolated nursery areas in specific locations isolated nursery grounds and juveniles use different habitats than adults.
-Changes in these habitats have not been monitored historically, so assessments of habitat quality and its trends are not currently available.
-Continue study on small nursery areas to evaluate importance to population production, initiate study for GOA big and longnose skates Possible concern if nursery grounds are disturbed or degraded.
+Eggs are limited to isolated nursery grounds and juveniles Possible Benthic ranging from use different habitats than adults.
+Continue study on small nursery concern if shallow shelf to deep Changes in these habitats have not areas to evaluate importance to nursery slope, isolated nursery been monitored historically, so population production, initiate grounds are areas in specific assessments of habitat quality and its study for GOA big and longnose disturbed or locations trends are not currently available. skates degraded.